Jazz Emu: Jazz Emu

-Unable to perform live due to COVID-19 lockdowns in 2020, Henderson adapted by creating comedy songs and sketches on both his personal and Jazz Emu YouTube channels and social media accounts.
+Unable to perform live due to COVID-19 lockdowns in 2020, Henderson published both comedy songs and sketches on his personal and Jazz Emu YouTube channels and social media accounts.
 This led to his breakthrough as Jazz Emu, with his song "How to Socialise" being featured on BBC Radio 1 by presenter Greg James, who described him as "a very funny man".

 The character of Jazz Emu has a unique persona and backstory, often characterised as a "global sensation", "1970s lothario", or "unlicensed sex therapist".
 He adopts a low and smooth voice, an exaggerated pronunciation of words, and a 1970s fashion sense which includes bell-bottoms and platform shoes as well as spectacles with oversized frames.
 The character's backstory delves into a strained relationship with his father, explored extensively in his full-length show You Shouldn't Have.
 Henderson rarely conducts press interviews as Jazz Emu, instead opting to discuss the character in the third person; when Jazz Emu does participate in interviews, the responses tend to be whimsical, obscure, and bizarre.

-Henderson as Jazz Emu in 2022 with a fan, the photo illustrates the height difference on purpose between the two.
+Henderson as Jazz Emu in 2022 with a fan, the photo purposefully illustrates the two's height difference.

 In 2022, Henderson wrote and starred in a 7-and-a-half-minute pilot titled Jazz Emu, produced in collaboration with Blink Industries.
 This pilot garnered a Discovery Award in the Comedy Shorts Category at the LOCO London Film Festival in May 2023.
 Comedian Phil Wang played the character Crimpsy Dimpson in the show.
 Jazz Emu has also made appearances in musical comedy skits on BBC Radio 4's The Now Show, including playing the last song on the show's final episode.

 Henderson appeared as a guest on Richard Herring's Leicester Square Theatre Podcast in 2023.
 That year, he won the Chortle Awards for Best Social Media and Best Variety or Character.
 He also collaborated with television channel Dave to write an "unofficial entry for the Eurovision Song Contest" called "We Also Wrote a Song" featuring Rachel Parris, a parody of Mae Muller's official 2023 UK entry "I Wrote a Song".

 In February 2024, Jazz Emu hosted four episodes of a BBC Radio 4 show entitled Jazz Emu: The Sound of US, which Henderson co-wrote with Adrian Gray.
 He appeared as Jazz Emu on Channel 4's 8 Out Of 10 Cats Does Countdown on 2 February.
 In June, he appeared on BBC Four's Loose Ends.